Constant mean curvature surfaces of Delaunay type along a closed geodesic: Introduction

 \end{cor}

-In \cite{CMC-Along-submanifold}, the authors also did similar things as in \cite{CMC-tubes-Pacard-Mazzeo}, namely, if $\Sigma\subset M$ is a compact non-degenerate closed minimal submanifold and $\Sigma$ is at least of codimension two, then the authors constructed a partial foliation of CMC surfaces condensing along $\Sigma.$ The authors believe that there should be also bifurcation phenomenon in this setting.
+In \cite{CMC-Along-submanifold}, the authors also did similar things as in \cite{CMC-tubes-Pacard-Mazzeo}, namely, if $\Sigma\subset M$ is a compact nondegenerate closed minimal submanifold and $\Sigma$ is at least of codimension two, then the authors constructed a partial foliation of CMC hypersurfaces condensing along $\Sigma.$ The authors believe that there should be also bifurcation phenomenon in this setting.
 However geometric picture of the bifurcating CMC surfaces is still not clear in this case.
-So actually our work is only the first step is this area.
-There are many things left to be understood.